-Third, I strongly believe that it is important to challenge the students to think independently, to experiment and to be innovative.
+Third, I strongly believe that it is important to challenge the students to think independently, to experiment, and to be innovative.
 I structure this process chiefly through the design of the in-class activities and course assessments.

-In the graduate-level C1 Schoolmasters and Students, my aim was to impart discipline-specific knowledge and to facilitate the development of research skills which can feed into the students’ masters theses and doctoral dissertations.
-I relied on creating a structure of ‘community of inquiry’ by assigning each student a semester-long assignment submitted every other week, which consisted in studying a single Byzantine author, his/her life, works and thought.
+In the graduate-level C1 Schoolmasters and Students, my aim was to impart discipline-specific knowledge and to facilitate the development of research skills which can feed into the students’ master theses and doctoral dissertations.
+I relied on creating a structure of ‘community of inquiry’ by assigning each student a semester-long assignment submitted every other week, which consisted in studying a single Byzantine author, his/her life, works, and thought.

-In the doctoral-level C2 The Problem of Individuality in the Late Middle Ages, my task was to nurture understanding of the main problems related to late medieval conceptualisations of individuality and to introduce the specific features of their treatment in Byzantine sources.
+In the doctoral-level C2 The Problem of Individuality in the Late Middle Ages, my task was to nurture an understanding of the main problems related to late medieval conceptualisations of individuality and to introduce the specific features of their treatment in Byzantine sources.
 Thus, while designing one of four modules I was in charge of, namely Ethical, Legal, and Economic Definitions of Personal Responsibility and Private Property in Byzantium, I used in-class interactive exercises and the creation of a glossary as an after-class activity in order to make use of students’ pre-existing knowledge of legal concepts such as ‘subject’, ‘individual’, ‘person’ and ‘private’, to which the new knowledge concerning Byzantine legal philosophy was subsequently added.